3 Powerful Ways to Improve WordPress Search So It Doesn’t Suck

 Massive e-commerce sites like Amazon and eBay would be pretty much unusable without faceted search.
 So what is faceted search?
 Faceted search, sometimes called faceted navigation, is a way of accessing website data based on a system of categories.

-The best way to understand faceted search is to head to Amazon.
+The best way to understand a faceted search is to head to Amazon.

 Type WordPress into the search prompt and you’ll be presented with thousands of options.
 As you have probably done dozens or hundreds of times, you can then use the categories and options in the left-hand sidebar to drill-down to the product you are actually looking for.